-As of March 28, 2011, the name, province or state, and country of residence of each of the Directors, their respective principal occupations, business or employment within the five preceding years, their beneficial ownership of, or control or direction over, Common Shares (in each instance based upon information furnished by such person) and the years in which they became Trustees of the Fund and Directors of the Corporation is set out below.
+As of March 28, 2012, the name, province or state, and country of residence of each of the Directors, their respective principal occupations, business or employment within the five preceding years, their beneficial ownership of, or control or direction over, Common Shares (in each instance based upon information furnished by such person) and the years in which they became Trustees of the Fund and Directors of the Corporation is set out below.
 Each of the Directors listed below was a Trustee and became a Director upon completion of the Arrangement on January 1, 2010.
 The term of office for each of the Directors will expire at the time of the next annual meeting of the Shareholders.
 A Director may be removed by a resolution passed by a majority of the Shareholders or may resign.
 Subject to the CBCA, a quorum of the board of Directors may fill a vacancy (except a vacancy resulting from an increase in the number or minimum or maximum number of directors or from a failure of the Shareholders to elect the number or minimum number of directors provided for in the Articles).
-Each of the following Directors have also been nominated for re-election at the Corporation's next annual meeting being held on May 3, 2011 as more fully described in the Corporation's Management Information Circular dated as of March 28, 2011.
+All Directors have been nominated for reelection at the Corporation's next annual meeting being held on May 2, 2012 as more fully described in the Corporation's Management Information Circular dated as of March 28, 2012